sebastiaanluca/laravel-skeleton-deprecated-2/README.md

 ### First run

 Adjust `Homestead.yaml` in the root directory to your liking.
+Then update `.env` so it resembles your Homestead VM configuration (think database and app URL).

 Open a terminal and edit your `/etc/hosts` file using `sudo nano /etc/hosts`.
 Add the following (replace with your domain and used IP):